PayGo-Energy/dev.paygoenergy.co/src/pages/home.md

 Welcome to our portal.

-We're based in Nairobi, Kenya, creating systems for [PayGo Energy](https://paygoenergy.co).
+We're based in Nairobi, Kenya, building and running systems for [PayGo Energy](https://paygoenergy.co).

 ## Stack